jamulussoftware/jamuluswebsite/wiki/en/Privacy-Statement.md

 # Privacy Statement

 **The English version of this document represents the official privacy statement for the _current version_ of the software available on this website.
 If there is a conflict between the English language version and any translation, the English version shall apply.
-Earlier versions may have had different privacy terms which are no longer applicable or supported.
+Earlier versions may have had different privacy terms that are no longer applicable or supported.
 Users are encouraged to use the most current version of the Jamulus software.**

 ## Definition of Terms